g-pechorin/degen/readme.md

 =======
 DONE
 ----
+ * 1.2.2 : use more complex recipes for sources, allowing multiple sources to be pulled in, extracted, examined, and renamed
  * 1.2.0 : two new features to actually work with libGDX on android
   * allows directories to be extracted from the archive (not just whole zip files anymore)
   * allows contents to be renamed